 6. Note on legitimate interests

 Broadly speaking, legitimate interests means that we can process your personal information if we have a genuine and legitimate reason to do so and we are not harming your rights and interests.
 Where we rely upon legitimate interest as the legal basis for processing personal data, we have completed legitimate interest assessments (LIA) to carefully consider and balance any potential impact on you and your rights.
 When you provide your personal details to us we use your information for our legitimate business interests to carry out our work to promote and advance education, safety and research in anaesthesia, as well as the professional aspects of the specialty and the wellbeing of individual anaesthetists.

 7. Sharing your personal data

 We have procedures in place to ensure that when we need to share personal data with other organisations we do so securely.
 We disclose information to third parties or individuals when obliged to by law, for purposes of national security, taxation and criminal investigations and the following:

-- We may use other companies to provide services on our behalf e.g. mailing or delivering orders, sending mail and emails, event badging and providing an event app, carrying out surveys or research, customer analysis, assessment and profiling and processing credit/debit card payments.
+- We may use other companies to provide services on our behalf e.g. mailing or delivering orders, sending mail and emails, providing a community forum, event badging and providing an event app, carrying out surveys or research, customer analysis, assessment and profiling and processing credit/debit card payments.
 We only pass personal information to these third parties if they have signed a contract which requires them to abide by data protection legislation requirements, use the information for our purposes only and treat your information as carefully as we do.

 - If we receive a complaint about any content you have posted or transmitted to or from one of our sites, to enforce or apply our terms and conditions or if we believe that we need to do so to protect and defend the rights, property or personal safety of the Association, our websites or our visitors or for other lawful purposes.